rockname/MastodonNormalizedCacheSample/README.md

 ![](https://user-images.githubusercontent.com/8536870/189914659-996d4534-4d8f-414e-83a2-5b64e946a6e3.png)

-This allows, for example, in the case of the mastodon application shown in the previous example, favorite actions on a post object will be properly updated by a single uniquely managed post object, so that they can be reflected in the UI of each screen without inconsistencies.
+This allows, for example, in the case of the mastodon app shown in the previous example, favorite actions on a post object will be properly updated by a single uniquely managed post object, so that they can be reflected in the UI of each screen without inconsistencies.

 ## Detail